thomas0299/thomas0299.github.io/_research_projects/world_bank.md

 ---
-title: "The Persistent Impact of Electoral Incentives on the Quality of Infrastructure - Rogger & Somani 2021"
+title: "The Persistent Impact of Electoral Incentives on the Quality of Infrastructure - Rogger & Somani"
 collection: research_projects
 permalink: /research_projects/world_bank
 excerpt: 'What determines the quality of a nation’s infrastructure?'